ronaldkwan93/client-employee-tracker/README.md

 - Real-time form validation and error handling

+- Custom global state management using a React Context Provider to manage employee data efficiently and avoid prop drilling

 Backend (Spring Boot)

 - Connected to a MySQL database for persistent data storage